Adding the right fairway woods to your golf bag can help you cover some major distance on the course.

-When purchasing your fairway wood, consider the clubhead material:
+Fairway woods have the largest head in your golf bag next to the driver.
+When purchasing your fairway woods, consider the clubhead material:

-- Titanium is half the weight of steel.
-This material’s light weight allows equipment manufacturers to engineer a center of gravity in the back of the head, helping launch the ball early, provide maximum distance and reduce twisting on off-center hits
+- Titanium: This material is half the weight of steel.
+Titanium’s light weight allows the center of gravity to move to the back of the head.
+This can help the ball launch while providing maximum distance and tighter shot dispersion.

 - Composite: Multi-material clubs combine modern materials, like carbon, steel and titanium.
-Like titanium heads, composite materials help produce better launch and consistency on off-center hits
+Composite materials help produce better launch and consistency on off-center hits.

-Fairway woods provide a distance and trajectory transition from the driver to the hybrids or long irons.
-Woods are manufactured with progressive lengths, with the No. 3 wood being the longest fairway wood (usually 43 to 42 inches), the No.5 wood (42 to 41 inches) and the No. 7 wood (41-40 inches).
+Fairway woods provide a distance and trajectory transition from your driver to hybrids or long irons.
+Woods are manufactured with progressive lengths.
+The 3-wood is the longest fairway wood and is usually between 43 to 42 inches.
+The 5-wood (42 to 41 inches) and the 7-wood (41-40 inches) follow.
 Length specifications will vary from manufacturer to manufacturer.

 Fairway woods typically come with graphite shafts.
 They are usually the same weight or slightly heavier than the matching driver shaft.
-Fairway wood shafts are manufactured as R, men’s regular, S, men’s stiff, or X, men’s extra stiff.
+The flex of the shaft can include senior, women’s, regular, stiff and extra stiff.